 But are we drifting as a nation into general hardness?
 I must confess I don’t like bleakness and bareness, and if Charles Sheeler has been holding the mirror up to nature and if half the things he says are true, then he’s got me worried.Henry McBride, The New York Sun, 1946

-Most contemporary critics lauded Sheeler’s veneration of Yankee ingenuity.
-But today his industrial landscapes raise central questions about technology: In what ways does it threaten our workforce?
+Most contemporary critics lauded Sheeler’s veneration of Yankee ingenuity, but today his industrial landscapes raise central questions about technology.
+In what ways will it impact our workforce?
 Our culture?
-Our environment?
+Our planet?

-As it happens, Rivera arrived in Michigan soon after the Ford Hunger March, when thousands of unemployed workers walked in freezing weather from downtown Detroit to the gates of the Rouge to demand employment.
+As it happens, the artist arrived in Michigan right after the Ford Hunger March, when thousands of unemployed autoworkers walked from downtown Detroit to the gates of The Rouge to demand employment.
 Ford security guards panicked and shot into the crowd, killing five people.

 I made thousands of sketches of towering blast furnaces, serpentine conveyor belts, impressive scientific laboratories….and of the people who worked them.
 I was afire with enthusiasm.

-My childhood passion for mechanical toys had been transmuted to a delight in machinery for its own sake, and for its meaning to humanity: liberation from drudgery and poverty.Diego Rivera in “My Art, My Life” (1992)
+My childhood passion for mechanical toys had been transmuted to a delight in machinery for its own sake, and for its meaning to humanity: liberation from drudgery and poverty.Diego Rivera, “My Art, My Life,” 1992

-In his monumental murals, raw materials from deep inside the earth transform from a primordial state into automobiles.
+In Rivera’s extraordinary murals, raw materials from deep inside the earth transform from a primordial state into automobiles.
 People of all races work side by side, using their physical strength to operate fiery blast furnaces and machines whose forms resemble the sculpture of ancient peoples.

 Conveyors curve in, out, and around the compositions like a giant circulatory system.
 The only element missing is the deafening sound.

-On the north wall, two corner panels symbolize the constructive and the destructive use of technology in general.
+On the north wall, the two corner panels represent the constructive and destructive use of technology.
 On one panel, a child is being vaccinated, probably against smallpox.
-On the other panel, men are building the poisonous gas bombs that terrorized Europe during World War I.
+On the other panel, six men are building the poisonous gas bombs that terrorized Europe during World War I.

 Rivera’s unique style adapts the anthropomorphism of Pre-Columbian Art, the intersecting planes of Cubism, and the small-scale narrative panels of the Italian Renaissance.
-His predella-like panels, painted in monochrome to simulate relief sculpture, illustrate a typical day: workers punch in at a time clock, pour molten metal into molds, break for lunch, attend a class led by Henry Ford, collect wages at a pay wagon.
+His predella-like panels are painted in monochrome, to simulate relief sculpture.
+They illustrate a typical day: workers punch in at a time clock, pour molten metal into molds, break for lunch, attend a class led by Henry Ford, and collect wages at a pay wagon.

-You won’t find any evidence of The Great Depression.
-The only reference to a contemporary event appears on the south wall, where a workman wears a paper hat with the words “We want….”
+You won’t find any sign of The Great Depression.
+The only reference to a contemporary event appears on the south wall, where a workman is wearing a paper hat that says “We want.”
 The full slogan is “We want beer,” which reminds me of a “certain” U.S. Supreme Court Justice, but in fact refers to the repeal of Prohibition.

 Rivera worked on the Detroit Industry murals for nearly a year.
 Unemployed autoworkers stopped by the museum to watch him paint.
-Artist Frida Kahlo climbed up the scaffolding to steal a kiss.
+While no one was looking, artist Frida Kahlo climbed up the scaffolding to steal a kiss.

 When the murals were unveiled, they were met with an emotional outpouring.
-As many as 16,000 people came to the museum on the opening weekend.
-Then the expected happened: Some people labeled the nudes pornographic, the vaccination panel sacrilegious.
+As many as 16,000 people came to the Detroit Institute of Arts on the opening weekend.
+And then the expected happened: Some people labeled the nudes pornographic, the vaccination panel sacrilegious.

-In 1936, our uneasy relationship with machines was portrayed by Charlie Chaplin in his dark comedy Modern Times.
-In the film’s most famous scene, his character goes crazy working on an assembly line that devours him.
+Two years later, filmmaker Charlie Chaplin satirized our relationship with technology in his black comedy Modern Times.
+In the movie’s most famous scene, his character goes crazy working on an assembly line that nearly devours him.